Health & Safety: At the heart of our Group culture

 - Promote a positive and proactive wellbeing and safety culture

-- SMS (Safety Management System) which constantly monitors and checks compliance with the standards in force within the Group together with dedicated audit and monitoring teams:
+We approach health and safety management systematically with clear organizational structures, and accountabilities.
+This is achieved by the deployment of the SMS (Safety Management System) which constantly monitors and checks compliance with the standards in force within the Group together with dedicated audit and monitoring teams:

 - custom-designed system that takes into account the size and complexity of local activities (heavy rail, light rail, road and marine activities) as well as risks related to interfacing with third parties (contractors and service providers);

-- key performance indicators (KPI): each quarter, monitoring of key performance indicators for Safety (accidents at work, injured passengers or third parties, number of collisions, incivilities, etc.) and implementation of targeted action plans to continue to improve;
+- Key performance indicators (KPI): each quarter, monitoring of key performance indicators for Safety (accidents at work, injured passengers or third parties, number of collisions, incivilities, etc.) and implementation of targeted action plans to continue to improve.

 The 10 Transdev safety principles

 These principles are a global initiative where grass roots participation to identify non-negotiables for Transdev operations.
 Transdev employees and managers use these ten safety principles to guide their behaviors and decision-making.